GodloveD/swarm_example/README.md

 What’s the point?
 -----------------
 Let's just assume we want to use an algorithm to process some images.
 Our algorithm loads an image, does some calculations, and saves a modified image.
-(A great number of analysis jobs can be broken down into loading analyzing and saving files, so this example should be applicable to a large number of users' needs.)
-Anyway, let’s assume it takes about 1 minute to analyze each image and we have 300 images to process.
-If we programmed this task to run in a loop on a single machine it would take around 5 hours.
+(Many analysis jobs can be broken down into loading analyzing and saving files, so this example should be applicable to a large number of users' needs.)
+Let’s assume it takes about 1 minute to analyze each image and we have 300 images to process.
+If we program this task to run in a loop on a single machine it will take around 5 hours.
 That’s inconvenient.
-Now if we assume instead that we had 3,600 images (a 2 minute movie sampled at 30 frames per second) it would take 2.5 days to complete.
+Now if we assume instead that we have 3,600 images (a 2 minute movie sampled at 30 frames per second) it will take 2.5 days to complete.
 That’s most inconvenient.
 The code will run… as long as the power doesn’t go out, or our computer doesn’t install updates and reboot, or our code is bug-free.
 But if any of these conditions are not met we might have to wait another few days.
 And if we have to debug our code or choose new parameters for our algorithm it might take weeks to analyze our data.

 If we needed to analyze all the frames from a feature length film (2 hours, 216,000 frames) our algorithm will take around 5 months to finish.
-In this scenario our code had better be bug-free the first time we run it.
+In this scenario our code MUST be bug-free the first time we run it.

 The point is that parallel computing is not just a convenience.
 In some cases it’s a necessity.
 Parallel computing enables calculations that would otherwise be impossible.
 And once you start using it, you will start to think of new analyses that you never would have dreamed of attempting previously.